 - Public Law and Judicial Review

-Recent notable cases include:
+Ongoing and recent notable cases include:

 - Taylor v Slough BC [2020] EWHC 3520 (Ch): Successfully defending an appeal against a possession order, focused on the Public Sector Equality Duty and the issue of ‘late compliance’ in a social housing context.

-- Kingston-upon-Thames RLBC v Moss [2020] EWCA Civ 1381: Test case (on behalf of a consortium of London boroughs) challenging the decision in Jones v London Borough of Southwark on water re-selling (led by Ranjit Bhose QC).
+- Kingston-upon-Thames RLBC v Moss [2020] EWCA Civ 1381: Test case (on behalf of a consortium of London boroughs) challenging the decision in Jones v London Borough of Southwark on water re-selling (led by Ranjit Bhose KC).

 - Christian Peoples Alliance v The Electoral Commission (2019) (Case no. E40CL201): Successfully defending a statutory appeal against the imposition of discretionary monetary penalties for failures to comply with statutory requirements during the 2017 General Election.